ssborbis/ContextSearch-web-ext/README.md

 |eBay| `e`|
 |Google| `g`|

-If I type `CS aeg socks` and press Enter, I'll get a new results tab for each engine.
+If I type `cs aeg socks` and press Enter, I'll get a new results tab for each engine.

 Unlike hotkeys, keywords cannot be chained.
 You can set a hotkey and a keyword for each engine, but only one keyword will be recognized in the omnibox at a time.